-He has written about Sound Art and sound artists such as Chris Mann and Stephen Vitiello, and has taught Music, Electronic Music, Electronic Art and Installation Art courses at Bennington College, Rockport College and the University of New Hampshire and is currently on the faculty of the New Media Department at the University of Maine.
+He has taught Music, Sound Design, Electronic Music, Electronic Art & Media History and Installation Art courses at Bennington College, Rockport College and the University of New Hampshire and is currently an adjunct Associate Professor in the New Media Department and the Intermedia MFA Program at the University of Maine at Orono.
+He has written about Sound Art and sound artists such as Chris Mann, Stephen Vitiello, Annea Lockwood and Alvin Lucier.

 artist's statement